mattriley/agile-avatars/README.md

 ```
 </details>

-The initialised application is also assigned to `window.agileavatars` for debugging purposes:
 ![Modules displayed in the console](readme-docs/console-modules.png)

-This can also be used to view the current state of the application:
+Application modules displayed in the console

 ![State displayed in the console](readme-docs/console-state.png)
+Current state displayed in the console

 # Modules